 The mission of the Lin Brain Lab is to prevent Alzheimer’s disease by identifying effective pharmacological and nutritional interventions using neuroimaging, gut microbiome and multi-omics analyses, and machine/deep learning methods.
-Our ultimate goal is to provide individualized solution with precision medicine via gut-brain axis.
+The ultimate goal is to provide individualized solution with precision medicine via gut-brain axis.

-Dr. Lin has numerous peer-reviewed articles, book chapters and poster awards to her credit, and directs or co-directs grants from such prestigious institutions as the National Institutes of Health/National Institute on Aging (NIH/NIA), the American Federation for Aging Research (AFAR), and the Donors Cure Foundation.
+Dr. Lin has numerous peer-reviewed articles, book chapters and poster awards to her credit, and directs or co-directs grants from the National Institute on Aging (NIA) and Office of Dietary Supplement (ODS) of the National Institutes of Health (NIH), the American Federation for Aging Research (AFAR), and the Donors Cure Foundation.